xymor/lightrail/README.md

 # Lightrail::ActionController::Metal

-`Lightrail::ActionController::Metal` provides a lightweight `ActionController::Base` without several modules that are not used when your controller main concern is to handle APIs.
+`Lightrail::ActionController::Metal` provides a lightweight `ActionController::Base` without several modules that are not used when your controller main concern is to handle APIs, with the following additional behaviors:

-`Lightrail::ActionController::Metal` also provides three new behaviors:

-* `param` is a method that can handle with nested params hashes.
-For instance, `param("user.id")` is the same as `params[:user].is_a?(Hash) && params[:user][:id]`;

-* `halt` provides an ability to halt the rendering at any point using Ruby's throw/catch mechanism.
-Any option passed to `halt` is forwarded to the `render` method;
+* `halt` stops rendering at any point using Ruby's throw/catch mechanism.
+Any option passed to `halt` is forwarded to the `render` method

 * `render :errors` is a renderer extension that allows you to easily render an error as JSON.
 It is simply a convenience method for `render :json => errors, :status => 422`.
 With the `halt` mechanism above, this ends up being a common pattern in the source code: `halt :errors => { :request => "invalid" }`.